esander1789/LeanLearningSeminar/README.md

 - Download the book Mathematics in Lean (second link).

 - When you open VSCode, start a new folder inside of the folder where you put Mathematics In Lean.
+Alternatively, use the web-based Lean, which does not involve VSCode.

 - Add the .lean codes that I included in this folder.